NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 2. Why does it say "In our new design, this delay consumes 28.6% of the total clock period"?

    Since we have doubled the stages from 3 to 6, the throughput is not as two times as that of three-stage pipeline.
 The reason is that we add extra pipeline registers; they are six in total, each of which consumes 20 picoseconds, therefore, they are (20*6) / 420 = 28.6% of the total period.

+##### 4.4.4 Pipelining A System with Feedback

+1. Figure 4.38 demonstrates the danger if we introduce feedback to pipeling, because the updated value of Instruction 1 is used by Instruction 4.
+That wreaks havoc !
+They are distinct instructions.

+#### 4.5 Pipelined Y86 Implementations

+##### 4.5.1 SEQ+: Rearranging the Computation Stages

+1. What difference between SEQ and SEQ+ on PC ?

+   In SEQ, the value of PC is updated at the end of an clock cycle, namely at the last stages of an instruction.
+Note that the new value of PC has been already computed at the end of the cycle even though it has not been updated to the PC register, but it will be update at the beginning of next clock cycle.
+(See Figure 4.25).

+   Whereas, in SEQ+, the computation of new PC is move to the next clock cycle(it then becomes the current one).
+Since we have the same data, such as conditional codes and icode, as in previous clock cycle, the combinational logic will generate the same output with them at the beginning of the current clock cycle.

+   Tips:

+   `pIcode` and `pCnd` are an acronyms for "previous icode" and "previous conditional code", respectively.